MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/e2e.md

 ## Adding Xbox Live to your game

-> **Note**   Xbox Live development is managed through various programs.
-This guide covers a broad range of resources, and you may find that some resources are inaccessible depending on your program participation or specific development role.
-Examples are links that resolve to developer.xboxlive.com, forums.xboxlive.com, xdi.xboxlive.com, or the Game Developer Network (GDN).
-For information about partnering with Microsoft, see [Developer Programs](#developer-programs).
+> **Note**   If you would like to develop Xbox Live enabled titles, there are several options are available to you.
+For info about the various programs, see [Developer program overview](../xbox-live/developer-program-overview.md).

 <table>
     <colgroup>